osu-cs493-sp20/final-project-hunter2/README.md

 * assignments
 * submissions

-Each user has access authorization at three levels
+Each user has a role which grants them different levels of data privlidge
 * admin
 * instructor
 * student

+### Layer by Layer